dgis/emu48android/ReadMe.txt

 Version 1.5 (2019-06-xx)

-- Add Change Paper (clean) action in the printer simulator.
+- Add the printer simulator.
+- Refactor the code for easier code sharing between Emu48, Emu42 and Emu71.
+- Fix: Bad text characters when copy/paste the stack.
 - Fix: Selecting an empty KML folder prevent to select the default embedded KML folder (Github Fix: #5)!
-- Fix: Bad text characters when copy/paste the stack.

 Version 1.4 (2019-06-08)